Psalm 18 – Great Praise from a Place of Great Victory

 ii.
 “Note that even the merciful need mercy; no amount of generosity to the poor, or forgiveness to enemies, can set us beyond the need of mercy.”
 (Spurgeon)

 iii.
 “The attitude of God towards men is created by their attitude towards Him.”
 (Morgan) This principle works in a positive way; those who show great mercy are given great mercy.
 It also works in a negative way: with the devious You will show Yourself shrewd.
-Perhaps the greatest illustration of this was how God used the shrewd Laban to educate the devious Jacob (Genesis 27-28).
+One illustration of this was how God used the shrewd Laban to educate the devious Jacob (Genesis 27-28).

 iv.
-It is significant that this appears in the Psalm that celebrates David’s victory over Saul; this principle was mightily illustrated in both the lives of David and Saul through their ongoing conflict.
+It is significant that this appears in the psalm that celebrates David’s victory over Saul.
+Both sides of this principle (God’s dealing with the mercifuland the devious) were mightily illustrated in the lives of David and Saul through their ongoing conflict.

 vi.
 Leviticus 26:23-24 promises such a thing: And if by these things you are not reformed by Me, but walk contrary to Me, then I also will walk contrary to you, and I will punish you yet seven times for your sins.